This guide will help you get acquainted with DareNET and start chatting with ease.

 -N- Nick YOURNICK has been registered to you.

 Remember to use your nicknames at least once every 60 days (while authenticated) to keep them registered; otherwise, they will expire and be open for anyone to register.

 Your hostname and IP address are automatically hidden from other users when you connect to DareNET.
 Your hostname will resemble something like the following: <

 hash>-<hash>-<hash>-<hash>.guest.darenet.
 You'll notice that we don't show any portion of your original hostname.

 Users who have authenticated to their account receive a hidden host in the form of

-<username>.user.darenet instead; however, they also have the option of choosing a title to add a little swag to their host,
+<username>.user.darenet ; however, they also can choose a title to add a little swag to their host.

 If you have a vanity hostname that you'd prefer to use instead of the hidden host, or just don't want your host hidden, no problem, we've got you covered.
 Simply disable the AUTOHIDE setting for your account by using the following command:

 /msg N SET AUTOHIDE OFF